Louisville Bicycle Accident Attorneys Serving Kentucky

 Remember that, while cyclists may cause some slowdowns for fast-moving vehicles on the highway, they have the same rights by law as drivers.
 Riding close behind a cyclist will not get them to move any faster, or force them to switch lanes.

 Keep in mind that on the highway, cyclists are the most vulnerable of all.
 They are riding alongside 2-ton vehicles in fast-moving lanes with much less opportunity to view traffic on all sides.
 Follow the speed limit, and when you see cyclists ahead, pass them as quickly and safely as possible.
 Always use your indicator as an added safety precaution.

 We have Recovered Millions for Our Clients

 Kentucky’s drivers and cyclists share all the same roads and all the same responsibilities for safety.
 Keep in mind the traffic laws and use caution when driving to avoid bicycle accidents and keep everyone safe on the streets.

 If you or a family member has been hurt in a bicycle accident, the Dixie Law Group, PSC, can assist you.
 To make an appointment, call us at 502-290-2397 or schedule a consultation online.

-Initial assessments are with an attorney and 100% free, and there are no fees unless we take on and win your case.
+Initial assessments are with a bike accident lawyer and 100% free, and there are no fees unless we take on and win your case.
 If you are unable to meet us in our office, an attorney will come to you.